ElReyDeLosGorditos/marci-metzger-homes-test/README.md

 ### 12. Footer

-The footer provides the final navigation and business information while bringing the page back to the visual language established by the header.
+The footer provides final navigation, social link shortcuts (Facebook, Instagram, LinkedIn, Yelp), and business compliance details (Equal Housing Opportunity statement) while bringing the page back to the visual language established by the header.

 ---

-# Typography
+## Typography

 Typography was treated as one of the primary visual elements rather than simply selecting a popular web font.

 The project includes several locally available typefaces:

-- Aovel Sans
-- Aovel Sans Bold
-- Aovel Sans Black
-- Aovel Sans Light
+- `Aovel Sans` (Regular, Light, Bold, Black)
-- Angelina Serif
+- `Angelina Serif`
-- BetterGrade
+- `BetterGrade`
-- Exbed
+- `Exbed`

-The main interface uses the Aovel Sans family because its heavier weights provide the strong, contemporary appearance needed for headings while its lighter weights remain usable for supporting content.
+The main interface uses the **Aovel Sans** family because its heavier weights provide the strong, contemporary appearance needed for headings while its lighter weights remain usable for supporting content.

 ### Why not use a typical web-font stack?

 Many contemporary landing pages use the same small collection of popular fonts and design patterns.

 The goal of this redesign was to avoid making the website look like a template.

 Using the supplied/local typefaces gives the interface a more distinctive identity while allowing the typography to be controlled locally without depending on an external font provider.

-### Typography hierarchy
+### Typography Hierarchy

 The hierarchy is deliberately simple:

-**Display / Black**

-Used for major statements and section introductions.
+- **Display / Black**: Used for major statements and section introductions.

-**Bold**

-Used for navigation, labels, calls to action, and important business information.
+- **Bold**: Used for navigation, labels, calls to action, and important business information.

-**Regular / Light**

-Used for descriptions and supporting content.
+- **Regular / Light**: Used for descriptions and supporting content.

 This creates contrast without requiring multiple decorative typefaces.

 ---

-# Color System
+## Color System

 The palette is intentionally restrained.

 The primary visual colors are:

-- Warm off-white
-- Near-black
+- **Warm Off-White** (`#f5f1e8`)
-- Neutral gray
+- **Near-Black** (`#171715`)
-- White
+- **Neutral Gray**
-- Subtle warm accents
+- **White**
+- **Subtle Warm Accents**

 The warm off-white is used to soften the interface compared with a pure black-and-white system.

 The near-black provides strong contrast and allows the property photography to remain the focus.

 The redesign deliberately avoids: